xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Artificial Intelligence/Reinforcement Learning.md

 ### Model-free

-In model-free learning, the agent directly learns the value function (V) or the action-value function (Q) from the experiences, without explicitly learning the transition probabilities and reward functions.
+In model-free learning, the agent directly learns the value function (V) or the action-value function (Q) from the experiences, without learning the transition probabilities and reward functions.

 ---

 > [!attention]
-> We will mainly discuss about model-free learning from now on
+> We will mainly discuss about model-free learning from now on.
+> The question will be... **how do we find $V(s)$** without probabilities or rewards?

 ---
 ## Direct / Monte-Carlo evaluation